scala/scala-lang/_posts/2016-07-08-trait-method-performance.md

 Since the writing of this post, we have made a lot of progress in narrowing down the performance issue described.
 The most important new insights:

-- Jason has written a JMH-based test harness for measuring cold and hot perfromance of the Scala compiler ([scala/compiler-benchmark](https://github.com/scala/compiler-benchmark)).
+- Jason has written a JMH-based test harness for measuring cold and hot performance of the Scala compiler ([scala/compiler-benchmark](https://github.com/scala/compiler-benchmark)).
 He used this to show that the performance difference discussed in this post only affects cold performance, i.e., startup time.